CS 324E Assignment 5

 All assignments have possible extensions that you might consider adding to your scene for extra credit.
 Note that if the submission is well beyond the scope of the assignment, we will consider giving extra credit even if the features implemented are not ones suggested below.
 All requirements of the assignment must be met before credit for this will be given.

-Import .objs to create more complicated meshes to represent the objects.
+Import a 3D mesh (can be .obj/.fbx/.dae etc)to create more complicated meshes to represent the objects.

 Getting Started

 To get started, your group will first decide on the animated scene you wish to portray.
-You will then decide on a project structure to break this scene into multiple classes, so that teammembers can work on them individually.
-This animated scene should focus less on creating intricate shapes in 3D and more on applying the transformations you used in project 4 to 3D shapes.
+You will then decide on a project structure to break this scene into multiple classes, so that team members can work on them individually.
+This animated scene can be simpler than what you did in Project 4, but you will need to create more intricate movements using transformations and lerps.

 Progress Report

 This progress report, titled group_yourgroupnumber_a5_progress.pdf, will include the team's plan for, and current progress on, the animation.
-The progress report should state the team's intended animation addressing artistic questions such as what is the "story" of the sequence?
+The progress report should state the team's intended animation.
 What are the objects being animated within this sequence?
 How long is the sequence expected to go?
-Note that "story" does not mean the animation must have a fictional narrative.
-For example, if you were to animate a protein docking sequence, that would be the animation's "story."

 The report will also break down the animation's technical considerations to assess questions such as what classes are necessary to create the animation?
 What sorts of transforms will be performed on these class objects?
 How much progress has been made on implementing these classes?